 The Precedence was set in 1861 when West Virginia was split from Confederate Virginia as Virginia tried to secede the Union.
 The process begins when a state’s legislature first votes to split the state.
 Once the measure in the form of a resolution passes both the State Assembly and Senate it is submitted to Congress.
 Both the U.S. House of Representatives and the U.S. Senate must vote to pass the resolution in order to split the state.

-No State has been brought into the Union who could not demonstrate their ability to self govern.
+No State has been brought into the Union that could not demonstrate its ability to self govern.
 New California will demonstrate a governance system as modeled by the U.S. Declaration of Independence, Constitution and Bill of Rights.

-County Committees will be established in all counties who would like to join the New California State Movement.
+County Committees will be established in all counties that want to join the New California State Movement.
 These County Committees will serve as local governance centers and will be directly involved with the New California State movement activities.
 Representatives from each county will be selected to represent their respective counties on the Council of counties Committee.
 The County Committees will be instrumental in establishing local autonomy and outreach in their respective counties.
 County Committees will serve as the basis for a Legislature.

 Council of Counties Committee is comprised of representatives from the County Committees.
 The Council will be tasked to establish a Legislature, Judiciary, Executive, Declaration of Independence and Constitution for New California.

 Established by the Council of Counties Committee the New California Legislature will be tasked with representation of their respective counties to the Legislature and will be actively engaged in all matters leading to statehood at the State of California and Federal levels.
 The Legislature will be established as a part time legislature.
 New California will follow a judiciary established by the New California State Constitution and will be in full compliance with United States of America Jurisprudence.

 New California will elect a Governor according to the provisions in the New California Constitution.